Reviews You Can Rely On

 Best Fleece Jacket Women Review

-We've had some great fun over the last 11 years testing 73 of the best fleece jackets for women.
-Our latest update compares 13 of the top contenders side-by-side.
-While exploring the world, our diverse team of testers donned these through all types of weather.
-Putting each through their paces, we tested them while trail running, big wall climbing, sailing on the North Sea, and hiking in some of the most climatically diverse settings.
-After years of testing, we've dissected each to explore the nuanced differences in utility, style, and comfort.
-This comprehensive review highlights the top models on the market and includes expert advice to help you find the best fleece jacket for your needs and budget.
+We've been testing fleeces since way back in 2010, and we've tested over 75 unique women's fleeces since then.
+Our latest review update compares 15 of the top contenders side-by-side.
+While exploring the world, our unique team of testers donned these jackets through all types of weather, testing each jacket while trail running, rock climbing, sailing on the North Sea, and hiking in some of the most climatically diverse settings.
+We've dissected each jacket individually in order to explore the nuanced differences in utility, style, and comfort.

 Related: Best Fleece Jackets for Men